code-423n4/2022-03-biconomy/README.md

 All the contracts in this section are to be reviewed.
 Any contracts not in this list are to be ignored for this contest.

 #### ExecutorManager.sol (41 sloc each)
 Contract containing all Executor addresses that are authorised to call sendFundsToUser method of LiquidityPool.sol.
-Only owner of this contract can add or remove executor addresses. onlyExecutor modifier is used whereever we want to restrict the method access to only Executors.
+Only owner of this contract can add or remove executor addresses. onlyExecutor modifier is used wherever we want to restrict the method access to only Executors.

 - External contracts called: None
 - Libraries used: None